This blog may contain affiliate links. Read our disclosure policy for more info.

 Visiting Lake Louise in winter is just as much fun as in summer.
 Although many places such as Moraine Lake are closed, you can still enjoy some pretty cool activities.
 One of the best is snowshoeing.

 You can rent snowshoes in Lake Louise at Wilson Mountain Sports and head off and explore some local trails.
-Rentals here start at only $10 for snowshoes which make this an awesome cheap activity in Lake Louise.
+Rentals here start at only $10 for snowshoes which makes this an awesome cheap activity in Lake Louise.

 To find some trails check out Parks Canada’s winter hiking routes.
 They have recommendations both in and around Lake Louise and Banff National Park.
-However, a place I recommend is just around the lake in Lake Louise itslef!
+However, a place I recommend is just around the lake in Lake Louise itself!
 The perimeter is 4 kilometers and makes for a fun winter hike!